Getting Tower of London tickets is easier than you can imagine. Continue reading to find a way that suits you!

 Book in advance

 You are truly better off getting your tickets in advance.
 You don’t have to – there is a ticket office where you can get them.
 But considering the limitations on the number of people that are allowed to visit daily and that this is one of the most popular attractions in London, you really should do that or be prepared to stand in line.

 What to do if tickets are sold out

-Needless to say, tickets official website tickets are the first to sell out.
+Needless to say, tickets on the official website are the first to sell out.
 If you can’t get them there, head to the third party sites I have mentioned.
-Since they usually buy tickets in advance and in bulks, there often is something available and you may also count on their flexible cancellation policy and the fact that someone may have cancelled almost last minute.
+Since they usually buy tickets in advance and in bulk, there often is something available and you may also count on their flexible cancellation policy and the fact that someone may have cancelled almost last minute.

 One thing you may want to keep in mind is that you will stand better chances of getting tickets if you opt for a last minute guided tour.